 Once you know your pros and cons, ask yourself some important questions.
 Is running in PT without coughing or being out of breath worth quitting smoking?
 Can you find a new way to de-stress?
 If you’re a pack-a-day smoker, is saving over $2,000 a year worth going through a few weeks of nicotine withdrawal?
 If you answer “yes,” what happens next?

-If you’re ready to explore quitting, HPRC has useful resources, information, and links to support that can help you tackle whatever is holding you back.
-Quitting smoking won’t be simple, but it can be easier if you feel prepared and supported.
+Quitting smoking won’t be easy, but it can help if you feel prepared and supported.
 In fact, knowing why you want to quit and seeking support can help you commit to quitting for good.